aathmakuri034/adk-notes-capture-dupe/docs/ChatInterface_Explanation.md

 - Video uploads are limited to 50MB.
 - Audio is processed at 24kHz sample rate.
 - The component is forward-ref enabled for external control.
+- Job data polling occurs every 2 seconds when the assessment is started.
+- Session start time is tracked to filter jobs created during the current session.
+- The "View Jobs" button appears when new jobs are detected, allowing users to navigate to the job board.